 There are two main formats for writing an effective case study blog post:

-The first format involves describing the entire process of researching and developing a specific idea.
+The first format describes the process of researching and developing a specific idea.
 This format includes all phases of the project, including planning, execution, and evaluation.

 The second format focuses only on the final stages of the project.
 In this version, you’ll discuss the findings and conclusions after the fact.